JayMMTL/csmtl/src/pages/index.md

   blurbs:
     - image: /img/featureCSHH.png
       text: >
-        CS Happy Hour No speakers, no presentation, just a group of customer-focused professionals sharing ideas around a few drinks.
+        CS Happy Hour: No speakers, no presentation, just a group of customer-focused professionals sharing ideas around a few drinks.
 Stay tuned for details!
     - image: /img/coffee-gear.png
       text: >
         We're working out the details of our next event which should take place in September.
 Check back here or join our newsletter to keep informed.